gusandrews/Media-Literacy/media-literacy.md

 ###

-Videos, scripts, and storyboards (due December 10)
+Videos, scripts, and storyboards (see due dates on grid above)

-What idea that you learned in this class is, in your opinion, the most important for others to know about the media and how we think about them?
-How would you communicate it to someone else?
-The final project will be producing a three-minute video communicating an idea from the class to other students.
-You will work in teams of two to produce the videos.
-One option is to revise and produce one of the scripts you wrote earlier in the class; or, you can develop a new script for this project.
-I will meet with each team to "greenlight" and help you plan your ideas, helping make sure they'll satisfy the course requirement and that you're not trying to make something too big for a final project.
+The final project will be producing a 3-5 minute video communicating an idea from the class to other students.
+You will revise a script you wrote for an earlier assignment for this project.
+I will meet with each of you to help you plan your ideas, helping make sure they'll satisfy the course requirement and that you're not trying to do something too big for a final project.

 As I said earlier: Be sure to specify in your script how you will use visual elements to demonstrate the points you are making.
 Video is a visual medium;